Overwatch seasonal events: Halloween Terror

 The Halloween Terror events fall around the end of October to celebrate Halloween.
 Most new cosmetics added are based on classic monster and horror tropes.
-During Halloween Terror, the "Junkenstein's Revenge" cooperative game mode against computer players is available.
+It first offered the "Junkenstein's Revenge" cooperative game mode against computer players is available.
 In Junkenstein's Revenge, four players cooperatively guard a castle door against oncoming waves of enemies and bosses.
 Set in a themed section of the game's Eichenwalde map, players select a difficulty level and choose between the characters Ana, Hanzo, McCree, and Soldier: 76, before fighting off approaching mindless "zomnic" drones, long-range "zombardiers," exploding tires, and costumed versions of the characters Reaper, Roadhog, Symmetra, Mercy, and Junkrat (as the titular Dr. Junkenstein).
 The game mode includes new voice work and is based on a companion comic book released concurrently.
 Later iterations have added other heroes that can be selected, as well as a secondary mode where any hero can be selected.